insidegui/WWDC/README.md

-If you want to support my open source projects financially, you can do so by purchasing a copy of [BrowserFreedom](https://getbrowserfreedom.com) 😁
+If you want to support my open source projects financially, you can do so by purchasing a copy of [BrowserFreedom](https://getbrowserfreedom.com), [Mediunic](https://itunes.apple.com/app/mediunic-medium-client/id1088945121?mt=12) or sending Bitcoin to `3DH9B42m6k2A89hy1Diz3Vr3cpDNQTQCbJ` 😁

-If you want to be a part of this project, [read the contribution guidelines](CONTRIBUTING.md).

-# The WWDC app for macOS
+# The unofficial WWDC app for macOS

 This is the unofficial WWDC app for macOS.